The Ifill Forum: Race, Media, and Democracy

 Rachel Gans-Boriskin

-Rachel Gans-Boriskin is Assistant Professor of Practice in the Department of Communications in The Gwen Ifill College of Media, Arts, and Humanities at Simmons University where she teaches courses in communication theory, media culture, journalism, the sociology of news, public speaking, storytelling, and health communication.
+Rachel Gans-Boriskin is Assistant Professor of Practice in the Department of Communications in The Gwen Ifill School of Media, Humanities and Social Sciences at Simmons University where she teaches courses in communication theory, media culture, journalism, the sociology of news, public speaking, storytelling, and health communication.
 Her research has focused on the changing conceptions of objectivity and authority in journalism, journalistic framing and presentation of political information, and political messages in primetime fiction.
 She has a bachelor’s degree from Brandeis University, a master’s degree in media ecology from New York University and a master’s degree in communications from the Annenberg School of Communications at the University of Pennsylvania.